 The later test matters because it shows whether the old range high still acts as supply.
 A weak recovery into the same upper area gives the UTAD case more structure than the first probe alone.

-What Confirms or Weakens a UTAD Interpretation
+What Confirms or Weakens a UTAD Reading

 A UTAD case becomes more defensible when the market cannot continue above the upper boundary after the probe.
 Failed follow-through, return below the range high, and later rejection near the same area all support the idea that the higher area was tested but not accepted.